 Hybrid Homes 2.0

 Wallick Communities wanted to add a new independent living component to the Oakleaf Village of Toledo community, comprised of a recently introduced memory care residence and a 1980s era building providing licensed residential living and assisted living.
 The new housing needed to meet consumer expectations for abundant daylight, open floor plans and covered parking while maintaining affordability for older adults in this Midwestern working class area.
 And it had to fit on a 1.46 acre site.
 The design result is two parallel hybrid home apartment buildings with a connected dining pavilion between them.
-These three buildings form The Crescent, a micro-community for active seniors that is securing HUD financing to provide affordable rental housing.
+These three buildings form The Crescent, a micro rental housing community for active seniors.

 The smaller size of the individual hybrid home buildings compared to a traditional apartment building allowed for more economical wood-frame construction.
 The individual apartments are relatively small, ranging from 842 to 1,156 square feet, yet the design maintains marketable features such as open floor plans and wood-look luxury vinyl tile in the main living spaces to make the spaces feel larger and spacious tile shower with frameless glass door systems to help maximize the experience of the modest size bathroom.
 Private garage parking and carport options are available for a separate fee which helps keep the base costs down.